Vaishnav-188/METAZORD_IT_TEAM/README.md

 # METAZORD_IT_TEAM
-This repo consists of work done by group of team member in a metazord community
+This repo consists of work and projects done by a group in a metazord community